lancercat/OSOCR/README.md

 \[model\]\_\[trainingset\]\[inputformat\]\_\[epoch\]\_\[loss\]

 #### Models
-basic: regular model
+basic: Regular model

-basict: large model
+basict: Large model

-conventional: conventional close-set recognition model (With out the lable to prototype learning framework).
+conventional: Conventional close-set recognition model (With out the lable to prototype learning framework).

 #### Trainingsets
 ctwch: Characters from the CTW dataset.
 These models are used in zero-shot character recognition tasks.